Pick of the Pops

 Pick of the Pops is a long-running BBC Radio programme; it was based originally on the Top 20 from the UK singles chart and was first broadcast on the BBC Light Programme on 4 October 1955.
-It transferred to BBC Radio 1 (simulcast on BBC Radio 2) from 1967 to 1972.
+It transferred to BBC Radio 1 (simulcast with Radio 2) from 1967 to 1972.
 The show returned to the BBC in 1989 and its current production run started on BBC Radio 2 in 1997.

 Its longest-serving presenter was Alan Freeman for almost 40 years, on and off, from 1961 to 2000.
-The current host is Mark Goodier, following the death of Steve Wright.
+The current host is Mark Goodier, following the death of Steve Wright in 2024.

 Original format (1955–72)

-Initially, the show did not feature chart music, but in September 1957, Alan Dell introduced the format of running through the charts of the week; he played the top tens from various music papers, plus entries to the top 20s.
+The format was first tried out as a slot within Trad Tavern, a trad-jazz show broadcast from Aeolian Hall.
+The first Pick of the Pops shows, hosted by Franklin Engelmann from October 1955, did not feature chart music, but in September 1957, Alan Dell introduced the format of running through the charts of the week; he played the top tens from various music papers, plus entries to the top 20.

 David Jacobs broadcast the first averaged BBC Top 20 to the helm on Saturday 29 March 1958.
 Alan Freeman took over in September 1961, taking the show to a regular Sunday slot in January 1962.
 The programme ended in September 1972, while the Top 20 continued as part of Solid Gold Sixty.

 Freeman, who became the show's longest-serving presenter, had been a radio announcer in Melbourne, Australia.
 He arrived in Britain in 1957 and joined the Light Programme in 1960 to present Records Around Five.
 That same year, he replaced David Jacobs as presenter of Pick of the Pops, which was then part of a Saturday evening programme called Trad Tavern, named after traditional jazz, which had a following at the time.
 Pick of the Pops became a separate programme in January 1962; it was produced by Derek Chinnery.

 Denys Jones (producer 1961–72) and Freeman split the programme into four sections: chart newcomers, new releases, LPs and the Top 10.
 The programme attracted large audiences, as the BBC had "needle time" restrictions and could play relatively few commercially available recordings each week.
 Freeman continued with the show when it moved to Radio 1 and stayed until the programme ended on 24 September 1972.